 We hope you find on-line elections fast, fair and efficient and hope to see you in the mountains soon.

-If you have any questions related to the election or nominations, please email email@example.com.
-Nominees are required to provide a short “campaign” introduction to themselves in order to be put on the ballot.
+If you have any questions related to the election or nominations, please email firstname.lastname@example.org.
+As shown on the nomination form, nominees are required to provide a short “campaign” introduction to themselves in order to be put on the ballot.

 How to Vote

-To vote, you will need to log-in to this website with your username (firstname dot lastname e.g. john.btfsplk) and your password (whatever you changed it to or the original password in your welcome e-mail).
+During the voting process, to vote, you will need to log-in to this website with your username (firstname dot lastname e.g. john.btfsplk) and your password (this is different from the Event Calendar login, please use the “Forgot password” link from the website login page if need be).
 You will then be able to select your preferred candidate below.
 Final results will be presented during the club’s Annual General Meeting.
-If you experience any difficulties, please email the Webmaster at firstname.lastname@example.org.
+If you experience any difficulties, please email the Webmaster at email@example.com.

 2018 Election Results